-The Last Human is finally here!
+The Last Human is now available:

 As a freelance listener, Eolh had three unbreakable rules.
 This was the only way to get by in a place as lawless as Lowtown.

 The first rule was practical: Eolh never took a job unless he got to choose the listener’s roost.
 You have to be the master of your own self-preservation.
 That’s just the way it was.

 Number two: No blood contracts.
 This rule was born of hard-earned experience.
 People who hire assassins always fall into one of two groups: either they have no money, or they have no qualms about murdering said assassin once the job was done.

 Besides, he hated wet work.

 Number three: Eolh only did his share, no less and never more, because nobody ever got paid extra for overachieving.
 And if a job went south, as they frequently did, he wanted the least amount of blame possible.

 Horace knew about Eolh’s three rules.
 He also knew that Eolh never broke his rules, and once a job began, Eolh always did his part.